harrisonlab/fusarium/README.md

 #Gene prediction

 Gene prediction was performed for Fusarium genomes.
+Two gene prediction approaches were used:

+Gene prediction using Augustus
+Prediction of all putative ORFs in the genome using the ORF finder (atg.pl) approach.

+## Augustus

 RNAseq reads were used as Hints for the location of CDS.

 A concatenated dataset of RNAseq reads from F. oxysporum fsp. cepae isolate Fus2